NEW: Which fundraising strategy is more effective?

 She is a co-editor of Environmental and Resource Economics, an editorial board member of the Journal of Environmental Economics and Management, and a member of the Swiss National Science Foundation (SNSF) evaluation bodies.

 Her research fields are applied microeconomics, environmental economics, behavioral economics, and health economics.
-In particular, her research in four continents and 13 countries applies experimental, survey, and quasi-experimental methods to topics related to the economics of health and the environment, climate change adaptation and education, renewable energy technology adoption, food security in developing countries, and the non-market valuation of public goods.
+In particular, her research in four continents and 13 countries applies experimental, survey, and quasi-experimental methods to topics related to the economics of health and the environment, charitable giving, climate change adaptation and education, renewable energy technology adoption, food security in developing countries, and the non-market valuation of public goods.
 Her research has appeared in The Economist, Financial Times, BBC, and Freakonomics, among others.